boussadjra/react-md-select/README.md

 ## React MD select

-It's a React ⚛️ based component that allows you to select item(s) from a set of items which could be custom rendered or loaded asynchronously
+It's a React ⚛️ based component that allows you to select item(s) from a set of items which could be custom rendered or loaded asynchronously, it tries to respect the Material design specifications

 ### Installation